Thank you for choosing Bethesda Academy for your son! We are proud to have you in our Blazer family!

 Parents may enter the FACTS online portal by clicking the link below.
 Registration and payments are handled in a secure, efficient environment that provides multiple options of payment, online assistance and 24 hour telephone assistance.
-Please contact FACTS at 1.866.441.4637 or Bethesda Academy Chief Financial Officer, Monique Williams, 912.691.5295 with any questions.
+Please contact FACTS at 1.866.441.4637 or Bethesda Academy Chief Financial Officer, Kristi Rail, 912.691.5295 with any questions.

 What time does breakfast begin?